 Wellington’s steep, narrow streets make cycling difficult.
 An exception is the scenic road round the Miramar Peninsula, an extremely popular ride.
 But the rugged terrain does make Wellington ideal for mountain biking.

 Wellington’s first cricket club was formed in 1841, and games were played at Thorndon Flat.
-Since 1870 first-class and international games were held at the Basin Reserve, one of New Zealand’s finest cricket grounds.
-In 2000 one-day matches were transferred to the Westpac stadium.
+From 1870 first-class and international games were held at the Basin Reserve, one of New Zealand’s finest cricket grounds.
+Since 2000 most one-day internationals have been played at the waterfront stadium.

 Famous Wellington cricketers include the magical spinner Clarrie Grimmett, who played for Australia in the 1920s, and John Reid, a highly successful batsman and bowler.

 Since the early 1980s, football’s popularity has surged in Wellington, as elsewhere.
-On Saturdays, more youngsters play football than the more traditional rugby.
-The region is represented in the national football competition by Team Wellington, while in the Australian A-league the Wellington Phoenix represents New Zealand.
+On Saturdays, many more youngsters play football than the more traditional rugby.
+The region is represented in the national football competition by Team Wellington.
+The Wellington Phoenix play in the Australian A-league.

 Brooklyn’s Renouf Tennis Centre is the region’s top venue.
 Its tournaments attract top local players and promising international competitors.

 In 1841, New Zealand’s first horse racing event was held on flat land near Te Aro pā.
 Since 1906 Trentham racecourse, in Upper Hutt, has been the main racecourse.
 Today it is among the country’s finest tracks.
 The Wellington Cup, raced in January, is the Wellington Racing Club’s best-known trophy.

 (National Institute of Water and Atmospheric Research (NIWA) data, 1981–2010)